bandimr/facebookphotoupload/README.md

-# AIengineer
+# FaceBookPhotoupload
-Testing Google Auto Complete Functionality

-Step 1:- Clone this repository into your respective IDE

-Step 2:- Run mvn -U clean install

-a) mvn clean
-b) mvn install

-"Step 2" runs the respective test cases.

-step 3:- Now check the reports under target/surefire-reports
+Testing this functionality involves following process.

+Note1:- Login details are located in data/config.properties file -- Please set login details of your facebook.Set Absolute path for your photo.

+Step1:- Clone the Master branch of this repository through any IDE by taking the URI of this repository.

+Step2:- Now your IDE will have code

+Step3:- Now run maven clean, maven install and then maven test.

+Step4:- Latest results you can find by refreshing the project,  Now you have results of the execution under target/surefire-reports.